Skip to main content

 A gif of a user scrolling to show the Confluence Product Requirements Document Template

 Want to use our Product Requirements Document Template?
-Simply install Mosaic: Content Formatting Macros & Templates and choose it from the Confluence templates library.
+Simply install Mosaic for Confluence and choose it from the Confluence template library.

 Once you've installed Mosaic, follow these steps: